Supermassive black holes from inflation constrained by dark matter substructure: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Christian Byrnes and Devanshu Sharma for useful feedback.
+We would like to thank Antonio Iovino, Gabriele Franciolini, Christian Byrnes and Devanshu Sharma for useful feedback.
+We are grateful to Masahiro Kawasaki for valuable and insightful discussions.
 SB and MF are supported by the STFC under grant ST/X000753/1.
 SA and MF are extremely grateful for support via the Royal Society International Exchange project ``Probing particle nature of dark matter using small-scale distribution'' which made this work possible.
 The work of SA was also supported by MEXT KAKENHI under grant numbers JP20H05850, JP20H05861, and JP24K07039.
 The work of NH was partly supported by MEXT KAKENHI Grant Number 20H05852, 22K14035, and MEXT Leading Initiative for Excellent Young Researchers Grant Number 2023L0013.
-The work of KI was supported by JSPS KAKENHI Grant Number JP20H01894 and JSPS Core-to-Core Program Grant No. JPJSCCA20200002.
+The work of KI was supported by JSPS KAKENHI Grant Number JP20H01894, JP25K07317, and JSPS Core-to-Core Program Grant No. JPJSCCA20200002.